 At Swan Hill College we promote student leadership throughout the whole school year.
-Our student leader teams work as mini teams and together as a large group, which are known as the Positive Behaviour Support Student Leaders.
+Our student leader teams work as mini teams and together as a large group, the Positive Behaviour Support Student Leaders.
 They work on their leadership skills all year, providing a voice for the student body and help promoting their own areas of leadership and our PBS program.

 Our elected student leaders consist of: Junior and Senior Captain.
 House Captains, VCAL Leaders and Sustainability Leaders are all appointed via application, interview and school community vote.